 Every two years, the Council for Economic Education (CEE) conducts a comprehensive look into the state of K-12 economic and financial education in the United States, collecting data from all 50 states and the District of Columbia.
-The biennial Survey of the States serves as an important benchmark for our progress, revealing both how far we’ve come and how far we still have to go.
+The biennial Survey of the States serves as an important benchmark for progress in K-12 economic and financial education, revealing both how far we’ve come as a country and how far we still have to go.

 Research shows that requirements are the main driver of economics and personal finance being taught in schools.
 You can take action to make sure that all of our students – not just those living in states with strong financial education mandates – are equipped with the tools to make better decisions for themselves, their families, and their communities.
 Here’s what you can do: